 6.2.1.
 Indeterminate or intermediate unity among determinately conscious experiences.
 First, in order to imagine subjects indeterminate between one and N, one might attempt to imagine determinately conscious experiences that are indeterminately or intermediately phenomenally unified.
 Rather than determinately one or several distinct, unified bundles of conscious experience-for example, A-with-B-with-C and D-with-E-with-F-we might conceive of something in-between (see Figure 2).
-Perhaps the relation of phenomenal unity admits of degrees, or there can be cases in which its presence is vague.
-On this picture, if
+If a top-down approach to phenomenal unity is right, experiences might be indeterminately or intermediately unified in virtue of being only indeterminately or partially subsumed by an experience containing them both as parts.
+In contrast, if a bottom-up approach to phenomenal unity is right, then experiences might be indeterminately or intermediately unified if the basic relation that holds between them admits of degrees or is vague.